-A large portion of that spend is towards overseas brands – good news for international brands.
-Foreign retailers made up $5.2 billion of Russia’s total eCommerce spend in 2016, and a 37% cross-border eCommerce growth massively outstripped an internal growth of 6%.
+A large portion of that spend is towards overseas brands.
 Global brands have more experience and stronger infrastructure than their Russian counterparts to better serve the Russian community.
 As a result, Russian consumers are flocking to them.

 Russia’s import tariff system also currently favors international eCommerce companies.
 Small parcels coming into the country for private individuals are not eligible for tax, whereas company imports are subject to heavy fees, which drive up prices.
-Therefore, Chinese marketplace AliExpress (owned by Amazon competitor AliBaba) is the most visited online store in Russia, with more than double the users of Russia’s leading site, Ozon.
 Russian shoppers can take advantage of the wide range of tax-free products.

-What’s more, Russian consumers are unlikely to use price aggregators to discover products.
-If a product is unavailable in one store, they’ll look at other known stores rather than a search engine, so developing a strong reputation means you’re more likely to pick up secondary business (source: Deloitte).
+Russian consumers are also unlikely to use price aggregators to discover products.
+If a product is unavailable in one store, they’ll look at other known stores rather than use a search engine, so developing a strong reputation will more likely help you win secondary business (source: Deloitte).

 FOUR TIPS FOR RUSSIAN ECOMMERCE SUCCESS